 A younger artist in the Hinchman/Hocker school, closer to home, is Kristin Link.
 Juneauites may remember her show at the State Museum.
 Even younger is botanical illustrator Mara Menahan, whom I bushwacked with at Suk Dáa, dry around (Calder Bay, northern POW).
 In the salt marsh, I happened to mention that I consider Lyngbye sedge the most important plant in Lingít Aaní for grazers: bear, deer, goose.
 So Mara picked one and drew it, on the spot.

-Whenever I pause to absorb the works of Kathy, Hannah, Kristin, Mara and Juneau’s Jim Fowler, I relax a bit, knowing the world hasn’t gone entirely crazy, that calm attention is not a prerogative of age (or gender; thanks, Jim!).
+Whenever I pause to absorb the works of Kathy, Hannah, Kristin, Mara, Stephanie, and Juneau’s Jim Fowler, I relax a bit, knowing the world hasn’t gone entirely crazy, that calm attention is not a prerogative of age (or gender; thanks, Jim!).
 And that Nature will wait for us, until we’re ready.

 In this section